 Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity. company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances where costs exceed revenues.
-Sustained "underpricing" below that perceived margin would have a devastating effect upon the affiliates' business, and would retention of market shares impossible.
-Competitors would be given access to very valuable information which will enable those firms to price their service to their advantage.
+Sustained "underpricing" that perceived margin would have ء devastating the affiliates' business, מסכט anā would effect retention of market shares impossible.
+Competitors would be given access to very valuable information which will to price their those firms service advantage.

-Q. How does the operation of the competitive business affect the cost of Tampa Electric's affiliated company transportation expense?
+18 Q. How does the operation of the competitive business affect

+19 the cost of Tampa Electric's affiliated company

+20 transportation expense?
-The increased volumes allow for economies of scale that

-""" cannot be realized if Tampa Electric were the only

-customer of the affiliate.
-Moreover, since fixed costs

-are allocated between services provided to Tampa Electric

-and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of Tampa Electric.
-If allocated to fixed costs affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of coal transportation to Tampa Electric would proportionately.
-Actions which hurt the affiliates' competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
+22 A. The increased volumes allow for economies of scale that 23 cannot be realized if Tampa Electric were the only 24 customer of the affiliate.
+Moreover, since fixed costs 25 are allocated between services provided to Tampa Electric and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of Tampa Electric. allocated to fixed costs affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of coal transportation to Tampa Electric would affiliates' proportionately.
+Actions which hurt the competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
 Commission therefore should carefully avoid the disclosure of the affiliates' costs and prices.